Tariffs in the second Trump administration: Legal challenges to IEEPA tariffs

+Closure of the de minimis exemption

+The de minimis exemption waived tariffs on packages valued under $800 to reduce administrative burdens.

+On Liberation Day, President Donald Trump also signed Executive Order 14256, which eliminated the de minimis exemption for imports from China and Hong Kong, and Executive Order 14257, which directed the United States to end the de minimis exemption globally once customs infrastructure was capable of doing so.

+On July 4, 2025, Trump signed the One Big Beautiful Bill Act which included a provision to eliminate the de minimis exemption for all countries beginning on July 1, 2027.
+A few weeks later, Trump imposed an earlier deadline by signing Executive Order 14324.
+This order, which cited the IEEPA, ended the de minimis exemption globally on August 29, 2025.

+Although the Supreme Court invalidated Trump's authority to impose other tariffs under the IEEPA on February 20, 2026, Trump issued an executive order arguing the ruling did not apply to the de minimis exemption and stating it would remain closed.

-Key events and negotiations
+Timeline of key events and negotiations

 January–March 2025

-Trump was inaugurated for a second term on January 20.
+Trump was inaugurated for a second term on January 20, 2025.
 In his inaugural address, he pledged to "immediately begin the overhaul of our trade system to protect American workers and families."

-On February 1, he declared several "national emergencies" regarding fentanyl trafficking and invoked the IEEPA to impose 25% tariffs on most goods from Mexico and Canada and 10% on goods from China.
+On February 1, 2025, he declared several "national emergencies" regarding fentanyl trafficking and invoked the IEEPA to impose 25% tariffs on most goods from Mexico and Canada and 10% on goods from China.
 Tariffs on USMCA-compliant Mexican and Canadian goods were quickly suspended, but the "fentanyl tariff" on Chinese goods was raised to 20% on March 4.

-On February 13, Trump announced plans to impose "reciprocal tariffs" on all countries with trade barriers against the US in April, prompting a wave of diplomatic outreach.
+On February 13, 2025, Trump announced plans to impose "reciprocal tariffs" on all countries with trade barriers against the US in April, prompting a wave of diplomatic outreach.
 Analysts and foreign governments expressed confusion over the administration's tariff strategies and openness to negotiation.
-Trump varyingly stated that tariffs would be lifted following trade negotiations, retained to tax foreign goods to fund government spending, or used to discourage foreign goods and protect US manufacturing.
 Canada alleged that tariffs on its exports were intended to damage its economy and pressure annexation into the US.
-A Japanese trade official commented, "No matter who I talk to in the US administration, none of them knows what Trump is thinking.
-We don't even know what Trump wants to negotiate on."
-When Vietnam offered to eliminate all tariffs on American goods, economic advisor Peter Navarro dismissed the proposal.
-"This is not a negotiation," he said.
-"This is a national emergency based on a trade deficit that's gotten out of control."
+Trump and Navarro refused to negotiate with any country.

-On March 12, the administration imposed 25% tariffs on imported steel and aluminum products.
+On March 12, 2025, the administration imposed 25% tariffs on imported steel and aluminum products.
 First-quarter US GDP fell -.05%, but investors attributed the decline to a rush to import goods before tariffs took effect rather than to underlying weakness.